 A palm tree will not grow once the top has been cut off.
-They are what is known as a monocot plant which means it has no woody stem and are more closely related to grass or flowering plants than trees.
+They are what is known as a monocotyledon plant which makes them more closely related to grass or flowering plants than trees.

 If you cut the bud off a plant before it flowers, it can no longer produce a flower.
 Palm trees work in a similar way with their leaves (fronds) are part of an ever flowering bud.
 If you remove it, the palm tree will not continue to grow.
 The stump will dry out and die.

 This is one question that fascinates me personally about Palm trees.
-Do they just keep growing until they die or do they stop growing after living a particular number of years?
+Do they just keep growing until they die, or do they stop growing after a particular number of years?

-Palm trees generally grow in tropical/ subtropical and warm temperate regions, hence you can expect them to grow pretty tall because of the perfect environment in which they thrive.
-But, it is important to note that palm trees come in various shapes, sizes and heights.
-Palm trees come in about 2600 different sub-species, so depending on the type of palm, their height at maturity can vary greatly.
-Some commonly found palm trees include; Date Palm, Mexican Fan Palm, and Coconut palm, which usually form the canopy in forest.
+Palm trees generally grow in tropical/subtropical and warm temperate regions.
+Hence you can expect them to grow pretty tall because of the perfect environment in which they can thrive.
+But, it is important to note that palm trees come in various shapes, sizes, and heights.
+Palm trees come in about 2600 different sub-species, so their height at maturity can vary greatly depending on the type of palm.
+Some commonly found palm trees include; Date Palm, Mexican Fan Palm, and Coconut palm, which usually form the canopy of the forest.

-Generally Palm trees live between 40 and 90 years, again depending on the species.
-The Mexican fan Palm for example can live for up to 100 years when in ideal conditions.
-Palm trees also range in height between 65 feet to 180 feet, although some palm trees, like the wax palm can tower up over 200 feet.
+Generally, Palm trees live between 40 and 90 years, depending on the species.
+The Mexican fan Palm, for example, can live for up to 100 years in ideal conditions.
+Palm trees also range in height between 65 feet to 180 feet, although some palm trees, like the wax palm, can tower up to over 200 feet.

-From all the studies and researches carried out, Palm trees pretty much grow through majority of their life span, their growth is usually halted by environmental conditions or the deteriation of the trees ability to transport water to where it is required at the top of the tree through its vascular system.
+From all the studies and research carried out, Palm trees pretty much grow through the majority of their lifespan; their growth is usually halted by environmental conditions or the deterioration of the tree’s ability to transport water to where it is required at the top of the tree through its vascular system.

-Other factors like mechanical damage from lightning, wind and storms or once they begin to reach maturity and their growth slows, and insects or disease can set in further halting their ability to grow.
+Other factors like mechanical damage from lightning, wind, and storms or when they begin to reach maturity and their growth slow, insects or diseases can further halt their ability to grow.

 How long will it take for Palm tree to reach full height?

-As stated earlier, palm species, their life span and height differ from one tree to another.
-To determine how many years it takes a palm tree to achieve maximum height, a number of factors have to be taken into consideration such as environmental factors, fertility of the soil and exposure to adequate sunlight which is a vital component in the continuous growth of Palm trees.
+As stated earlier, palm species, their life span, and their height differ from one tree to another.
+To determine how many years it takes a palm tree to achieve maximum height, several factors have to be considered, such as environmental factors, the fertility of the soil, and exposure to adequate sunlight which is a vital component in the continuous growth of Palm trees.

-Under ideal conditions, King Palms grow about 2 feet per year, a Mexican Fan Palm can grow 4 feet per year, Queen palm can also grow 2 feet per year.
+Under ideal conditions, Queen Palms grow about 2 feet per year, a Mexican Fan Palm can grow 4 feet per year, and King palm can also grow 2 feet per year.
 Getting your palm tree trimmed yearly will help consolidate its energy keeping it healthy and allowing it to grow faster.

-The amount a palm tree grows per year, will ultimately determine their final height.
-Due to a number of factors, it has been difficult to put a general number on the amount of time required for Palm trees to achieve maximum height.
-Foxtail Palms for example will reach its full height in 20 years or less.
-Lady Palms takes 10 years or less.
-Other Palm species will continue to grow through the duration of their life span.
-Generally though, the most rapid growth happens in the first 25 years.
+The amount a palm tree grows yearly will ultimately determine its final height.
+Due to several factors, it isn’t easy to calculate the time required for Palm trees to achieve maximum height.
+Foxtail Palms, for example, will reach their full height in 20 years or less.
+Lady Palms takes ten years or less.
+Other Palm species will continue to grow throughout their lifespan.
+Generally, the most rapid growth happens in the first 25 years.

 How much do Palm trees grow each year?

 There are factors that deter and favor the growth of Palm trees, the factors comprise majorly, sunlight availability, rainfall, competition, just to name a few.
-Where an appropriate supply of these factors are available, growth is sustained and promoted, but when there are deficiencies in their availability the growth rate of the trees are wayned.
-Therefore if you are looking at getting a palm tree for indoors, it would be wise to consult a local nursery to get professional information about the species to obtain.
+Where an appropriate supply of these factors is available, growth is sustained and promoted, but when there are deficiencies in their availability the growth rate of the trees is reduced.
+Therefore if you are looking at getting a palm tree indoors, it would be wise to consult a local nursery to get professional information about the species to obtain.

-The King Palm is also regarded as fast-growing plant because it grows at a rate of about 2-feet per year, although the growth rate can substantially increase if it is allowed maximum sunlight exposure and not restricted by shade of any sort.
+King Palm is also regarded as a fast-growing plant because it grows at a rate of about 2-feet per year, although the growth rate can substantially increase if it is allowed maximum sunlight exposure and not restricted by the shade of any sort.
 Foxtail Palm is also fast-growing with a rate of about 2 to 3-feet growth per annum.
-Other species of Palm trees in the same manner have their ideal growth rate provided all factors for growth are available.
+Other species of Palm trees, in the same manner, have their ideal growth rate provided all factors for growth are available.

 What’s the difference between a regular tree and a palm tree?